 Carr has enjoyed one of the most prolific starts to a career in NFL history, especially when it comes to finding the end zone.
-His 49 TDs are the seventh most most in the NFL since 2014.
+His 52 TDs are the seventh most in the NFL since 2014.
+His 52 TD passes are also tied with Peyton Manning and Russell Wilson for the second most ever by a player through his first two NFL seasons.